Information for parents/guardians

 Why does my baby need antibiotics?

-The paediatric doctor or advanced neonatal nurse practitioner (ANNP) has assessed (checked) your baby and is concerned that your baby may be at risk of having an infection.
+The paediatric doctor or advanced neonatal nurse practitioner (ANNP) has checked your baby and is concerned that your baby might have an infection.

 Your baby may still need antibiotics if they show other signs and symptoms of infection after they are born.